Best & Worst Porsche Cayenne Years

 Engine options?
 You’ve got choices.
 There’s the economical 3.6L VR6 churning out 290hp, or the powerful 3.2L V6 that’ll give you about 13 mpg in the city and 19 on the highway.

-Now, a word of caution about the 2008 model – there were some grumblings about coolant leaks.
+Now, a word of warning about the 2008 model – there were some grumblings about coolant leaks.
 But don’t fret it too much; these complaints were far fewer than what we saw in earlier models.

 The Neutral Years: 2005